-- · our anticipated acquisition of a controlling stake in Wanli and the sale of a portion of our assets to Wanli; - · our anticipated business activities and the expected impact of these actions on our results of operations and financial condition; - · expected changes in our revenues and certain cost or expense items; - · our ability to attract clients and further enhance our brand recognition; - · trends and competition in the real estate, home furnishings and improvement sites and online advertising industries; and - · PRC laws, regulations and policies relating to the real estate, home furnishings and improvement sites and advertising and financing industries and the use of the Internet to conduct these activities.
+- our anticipated business activities and the expected impact of these actions on our results of operations and financial condition; - expected changes in our revenues and certain cost or expense items; - our ability to attract clients and further enhance our brand recognition; - trends and competition in the real estate, home furnishings and improvement sites and online advertising industries; and - PRC laws, regulations and policies relating to the real estate, home furnishings and improvement sites and advertising and financing industries and the use of the Internet to conduct these activities.

 You should read this annual report and the documents that we refer to in this annual report thoroughly and with the understanding that our actual future results may be materially different from and worse than what we expect.
 We qualify all of our forward-looking statements by these cautionary statements.
-Other sections of this annual report, including the section titled "Risk factors" beginning on page 7, include additional factors which could adversely impact our business and financial performance.
+Other sections of this annual report, including the section titled "Risk factors" beginning on page 6, include additional factors which could adversely impact our business and financial performance.
 Moreover, we operate in an evolving environment.
 New risk factors and uncertainties emerge from time to time and it is not possible for our management to predict all risk factors and uncertainties, nor can we assess the impact of all factors on our business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking statements.